KitKat1930/Learning-HTML/README.md

 To prevent a user from submitting your form when required information is missing, you need to add the required attribute to the input element. input required type="text" name="cookie_recipe_url" placeholder="cookie_recipe_url"

+The button element is used to create a clickable button.
+You can even put text between the button tags, like Submit.